-- a) Flight plan shall be filed for the flight concerned. - ATC clearance shall be obtained from the Control Tower. b) - A revised ATC clearance must be obtained before any deviation c) from the clearance in force. - Two way radio communication shall be established on the d) prescribed frequency before flights take place in the ATZ.
+- c) A revised ATC clearance must be obtained before any deviation from the clearance in force. - d) Two way radio communication shall be established on the prescribed frequency before flights take place in the ATZ.

 GVBA AD 2.23 ADDITIONAL INFORMATION